Nequo/vim-allomancer/README.md

 To install the colorscheme you can either:

 1. Use a plugin manager such as [vim-plug](https://github.com/junegunn/vim-plug).
+Add the following to your vimrc and run :PlugInstall:

-    " Add the following to your vimrc and run :PlugInstall Plug 'Nequo/vim-allomancer'
+    Plug 'Nequo/vim-allomancer'

 2. Manually clone/download the repo and move the file allomancer.vim to ".vim/colors/"